Every Client is THE Client

 Attorney Evanko has represented parents and children in representation in the juvenile matters court

 A guardian -ad- litem or GAL is someone who is able to represent the best interest of the minor child.
-They may not be hired by the parents
+They may not be hired by the parents!!!!
+However, it is important to work together with the parents and their family to ensure that the child has the best outcome possible.

 The support enforcement court ensures that the non-custodial parent contributes to the health and welfare of each of their children.